arangodb/docs/3.7/aql/functions-arangosearch.md

 - returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise

+{% hint 'info' %}
+For correct operation of PHRASE function the selected analyzer must have "position" and "frequency" features enabled.
+{% endhint %}

 Object tokens:

 - `{TERM: [token]}`: equal to `token` but without Analyzer tokenization.